Looking for the best MBNA credit card in Canada? You’ve got this.

 Best MBNA card for points lovers.

-Double your rewards.
-If your annual income is greater than $80,000, or your household income is greater than $150,000, you’re ready to start using this premium rewards card.
-It offers one of the best cashback rates in Canada — you earn two MBNA Rewards points for every $1 in eligible purchases — plus it won the MoneySense award for best cash-back credit card in 2016.
-And after you make your first eligible purchase, you’ll be gifted 10,000 bonus points as a thank you — worth $100 when redeemed for cash back.
+Want double the rewards points?
+If your annual income is greater than $80,000, or your household income is greater than $150,000, you can with MBNA's premium rewards card.
+It offers one of the best cashback rates in Canada; you earn two MBNA Rewards points for every $1 in eligible purchases.
+And if you spend $2,000 on it within the first 90 days, you’ll be gifted 20,000 bonus points as a thank you — worth $200 when redeemed for travel — and another 10,000 points for enrolling in paperless e-statements.
 This card also comes with a lot of great additional benefits, including rental vehicle collision damage waivers, purchase protection, and travel benefits.
-Frequent use of this card will easily cover its $89 annual fee.
+Frequent use of this card ought to cover its $120 annual fee.

 MBNA Rewards World Elite® Mastercard®